Reveal the Red: Exploring the Chemistry of Red Flower Pigments

 Analyzing Your Data

-Now, using Equation 1 from the Introduction in the Background tab, calculate the Rf value for each pigment for each strip.
+Now, using Equation 1 from the Introduction, calculate the Rf value for each pigment for each strip.
 Record the values in the data table in your lab notebook.

 - Note: If you saw more than one pigment band on a strip, calculate the Rf value for this band as well and record it in your data table in a new column titled "Retention Factor (Rf) of the Second Band."